-The Hawkesbury's location is opportune as it is an important gateway to productive agricultural lands and hinterland communities providing unique tourism opportunities.
+The Hawkesbury is also a gateway to productive agricultural lands and hinterland communities providing unique tourism opportunities.
 The townships of Windsor, Richmond Wilberforce, Kurmond, Kurrajong, Wilberforce Pitt Town provide local services to the communities as well as tourism opportunities for visitors both local and international.
 Importantly, Windsor and Richmond are classified as a Strategic Centre within the Western City District Plan.

-The Hawkesbury's economy has a diverse industry and employment base built around the natural environment.
-The economy of the LGA relies upon industries such as construction, manufacturing, agriculture, retail trade, equine, food and accommodation, health care and social assistance, in addition to public administration and support services.
+The Hawkesbury's economy relies on a diverse range industries such as construction, manufacturing, agriculture, retail, trade, equine, food and accommodation, health care and social assistance, in addition to public administration and support services.

-Located between Windsor and Richmond, is the well established defence and aviation facility at Richmond RAAF Base which forms a key economic strength.
-Whilst providing a significant employment and economic benefit, the base poses impacts and challenges to land use planning within the Windsor and Richmond area due to limitations of development as a consequence of aircraft noise, light paths and safety areas impacting on their crucial roles as employment activity centres and increased residential development.
+Located between Windsor and Richmond, is the well-established defense and aviation facility at Richmond Royal Australian Air Force (RAAF) Base which is a key economic strength.
+Whilst providing a significant employment and economic benefit, the base poses impacts and challenges to land use planning within the Windsor and Richmond area due to limitations of development as a consequence of aircraft noise, flight paths and safety areas impacting on their crucial roles as employment activity centres and increased residential development.

-The Hawkesbury LGA also contains the Western Sydney University - originally it was the Hawkesbury Agricultural College, established by the NSW Department of Agriculture in 1891.
+The Hawkesbury also contains the Western Sydney University (WSU) - originally it was the Hawkesbury Agricultural College, established by the NSW Department of Agriculture in 1891.
 It later became the College of Advanced Education until 1989, and then the WSU was established in 2000.
 The Richmond Campus, is located on a 1,300 hectare site in the Hawkesbury Valley, adjoining the town of Richmond.
 The University offers programs in environmental health, forensic science, nursing, medical science, natural science (environmental, agriculture and horticulture), and secondary school science teaching.
-The Hawkesbury campus facilities include research labs, farmland, equine facilities, residential halls and cottages, a conference centre, religious centres, a campus social hub called Stable Square, featuring cafeterias, a music room and a large collection of Hawkesbury Agricultural College memorabilia.
+The Hawkesbury campus facilities include research labs, farmland, equine facilities, residential halls and cottages, a conference centre and religious centres.
+The campus social hub called Stable Square, features cafeterias, a music room and a large collection of Hawkesbury Agricultural College memorabilia.

-Over the next 20 years, Council has a challenging task of facilitating housing, jobs and services for the anticipated population growth, while recognising the environmental constraints including the climate change crisis and at the same time protecting its unique environment and distinctive local character.
-This LSPS demonstrates how these challenges will be mitigated and how needs will be met.
+Over the next 20 years, Council has a challenging task of facilitating housing, jobs and services for the anticipated population growth, while recognising the environmental constraints and the challenges of climate change, at the same time protecting its unique environment and distinctive local character.
+The Hawkesbury Local Strategic Planning Statements demonstrate how these challenges will be mitigated and how needs will be met.